project-akri/akri/docs/user-guide.md

 cluster of Raspberry Pi 4's, see the [Raspberry Pi 4 demo](./end-to-end-demo-rpi4.md).

 ## Getting Started
-To get started using Akri, you must first decide what you want to discover and whether Akri current supports a protocol that can be used to discover resources of that type.
+To get started using Akri, you must first decide what you want to discover and whether Akri currently supports a protocol that can be used to discover resources of that type.
 To see the list of currently supported protocols, see our [roadmap](./roadmap.md).